-The Company's governance reforms
+The Company's Governance Reforms

 On March 5 and 17, 2003, the Company announced that it was undertaking certain governance and business initiatives.
-This announcement came almost immediately after Dolphin delivered an open letter to the board on governance issues, as noted below.
-The Company's initiatives included formation of a nominating and corporate governance committee whose chairman would be Mr. Edison.
+This announcement came almost immediately after Dolphin delivered an open letter to the board discussing the need for corporate governance reforms, as noted below.
+The Company's initiatives included formation of a nominating and corporate governance committee whose Chairman would be Mr. Edison.
 Also, the Company announced that Mr. Levy had been designated lead director, "to head executive sessions of the board and also serve as the primary liaison between management and the Board."
 The appointment of a lead director was one of the governance reforms advocated in Dolphin's March 3 letter.
 On April 10, 2003, the Company disclosed that Messrs.
-Corriveau and Corley would no longer serve as co-chairmen and that instead Mr. Edison would be chairman of the Company's board.
+Corriveau and Corley would no longer serve as Co-Chairmen and that instead Mr. Edison would be Chairman of the Company's board.